artist-project/ARTIST/binary/MPT/MPT Eclipse plugin/README.txt

 ------------------------
 - Bug fixing and improvements on existing functionality
 - Extending the cheat sheets to cover all ARTIST tools
-- Expansion of the customization rules and application on the way the cheat sheets are presented
-- Integrating an in memory methodology model for improving the way the rules are applied in the background

 =========================================================================================

 Installation instructions
 -------------------------
-Detailed installation & usage instructions can be found at Deliverable D6.3.2 'ARTIST Methodology Process Framework M24':
+Detailed installation & usage instructions can be found at Deliverable D6.3.3 'ARTIST Methodology Process Framework M30':

 - For installation instructions, please see Section 2.3.2.1.
 - For usage instructions, please see Section 2.3.3.